ForbiddenArcana/FoundryVTT-QuickRolls/README.md

 All other modules may or may not be compatible.

 ## Acknowledgements
+* Since it was forked, the vast majority of the code remains identical to [Steven Cao's module](https://github.com/slcao2/FoundryVTT-QuickRolls).
+Thank you for getting us off the ground with this module, as it's been a noticeable QoL improvement for our play!
 * A bulk of the code contained in the *Overrides.js file has been taken and modified from similar functions in the [DnD5e System](https://gitlab.com/foundrynet/dnd5e)
 * Inspiration for the roll style taken from a combination of [BetterRolls5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e) and [Midi-QOL](https://gitlab.com/tposney/midi-qol)